 Each week students will have a one-hour lecture on the Arabic dialects from a theoretical point of view, a one-hour listening comprehension class, and two hours of language tuition by a native speaker in Egyptian and Levantine Arabic.

-Theory.
-The theoretical component of the course will cover the following topics: Diglossia and the sociolinguistics of Standard and dialectal Arabic; the historical evolution of the dialects; synchronic classification of the dialects; innovations in the dialects with respect to Classical Arabic at the levels of phonology, morphology, syntax and lexicon.
+Theory: The theoretical component of the module will cover the following topics: Diglossia and the sociolinguistics of Standard and dialectal Arabic; the historical evolution of the dialects; synchronic classification of the dialects; innovations in the dialects with respect to Classical Arabic at the levels of phonology, morphology, syntax and lexicon.

 - Abboud-Haggar, Soha.
 2006.
 ‘Dialects: Genesis’.
 In Kees Versteegh (ed.), Encyclopedia of Arabic Language and Linguistics, vol. I, 613–622.
 Leiden: Brill.